-Using the classification result from the mapper, each output pixel $q$ which corresponds to input pixel $k$ is then processed by the most suitable expert.
-This expert is selected based on having the highest score within the score vector $D_k \in \mathbb R^J$ of the input pixel $k$, which describes the probability of the expert being selected for the pixel's reconstruction.
-The process can be described as follows:
+Using the classification result from the mapper, each output pixel $q$, corresponding to input pixel $k$, is processed by the most suitable expert.
+This expert is selected by identifying the maximum value within the score vector $D_k \in \mathbb R^J$ of input pixel $k$, which represents the probability distribution for expert selection for the pixel's reconstruction.
+Mathematically, this process can be described as follows:

 and where $D_{ki}$ denotes $i$th element of $D_k$.
-Although using the $\argmax$ operation for expert selection is the key to achieving speed-up at test-time, this operation is not differentiable, thereby obstructing gradient flow during training.
-To address the issue, we modify Eq.~\ref{eq:4} to the weighted sum of decoders during training, as follows:
+Although the $\argmax$ operation is essential for achieving speed-up during test-time by selecting the most suitable expert, it is inherently non-differentiable, thereby obstructing gradient flow during training.
+To address this issue, we modify Eq.~\ref{eq:4} to employ a weighted sum of the decoders during training.
+This approach is formulated as follows:

 where $g$ denotes the Gumbel-softmax function~\cite{Authors26, authors49}.
-To be specific, we adopt Gumbel-softmax~\cite{Authors26, authors49} instead of softmax to prevent the mapper from being biased towards its decisions in the early stage of training.
-The utilization of Gumbel-softmax~\cite{Authors26, authors49} helps prevent such overfitting by introducing noise and is proven to be effective~\cite{authors47, authors48}.
-This approach offers enhanced training flexibility, mitigating the risk of the network getting trapped in local optima.
-Notably, we maintain Eq.~\ref{eq:4} in its original form during inference.
+Specifically, we employ the Gumbel-Softmax~\cite{Authors26, authors49} instead of the standard softmax to mitigate the bias of the mapper towards its early-stage decisions.
+The Gumbel-Softmax~\cite{Authors26, authors49} introduces controlled noise, thereby preventing overfitting and enhancing training robustness, as demonstrated in prior work~\cite{authors47, authors48}.
+This technique increases training flexibility and reduces the likelihood of the network converging to local optima.
+Importantly, we retain the original form of Eq.~\ref{eq:4} during inference to ensure optimal performance.

 Our MoEISR framework is model-agnostic and compatible with any SR networks based on INR.
-It is also feasible to integrate various techniques, including cell decoding and feature unfolding from LIIF~\cite{Authors14}, as well as scale-dependent phase estimation from LTE~\cite{Authors13}.
+Furthermore, it is feasible to incorporate various techniques such as cell decoding and feature unfolding from LIIF~\cite{Authors14}, as well as scale-dependent phase estimation from LTE~\cite{Authors13}.
 This flexibility allows for the incorporation of various enhancements to tailor MoEISR to specific tasks and requirements.